The-Swarm-Corporation/TickrAgent/README.md

 ## Contact

-Join our discord for real-time support or email me
+Join our discord for real-time support or email me at kye@swarms.world

+# Todo

+- [ ] Implement a better prompt with instructions and multi-shot examples
+- [ ] Implement more stock data and or richer financial calculations
+- [ ] Implement a multi-agent implementation to predict stock price will go up or down

 # License